raspberrypilearning/321-make-mentor-guide/en/step_4.md

 ### Step introductions

-The projects are split into pages (steps), each step begins with a description and images showing creators what they will have made by the end of the step.
+The projects are split into pages (steps), each step begins with a description and image showing creators what they will have made by the end of the step.

-This is the step introduction from the 'Exhaust effects' step in our [Rocket launch](https://projects.raspberrypi.org/en/projects/rocket-launch){:target="_blank"} Explore project:
+This is the **step introduction** from the 'Exhaust effects' step in our [Rocket launch](https://projects.raspberrypi.org/en/projects/rocket-launch){:target="_blank"} Explore project:

 --- task ---

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">

+### Exhaust effects

 The rocket will look more realistic with some special effects to simulate the exhaust trail.